HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 After adding it, run Gradle Sync and all dependencies will be autowired.

-Next, deploy plugins in your project `build.gradle.kts`.
+Next, deploy plugins in your project's `build.gradle.kts`.

 > The following example